 There’s an argument to be made that librarians are more important in the digital age, not less.

-The decline of libraries is largely attributable to the rise of digital technology.
-One could easily argue, however, that the internet is a reason we need more libraries, not fewer.
 A report from the Australian School Library Association, entitled “Future Learning and School Libraries,” pointed out that librarians are important for implementing digital asset management systems and teaching kids the keys to digital literacy.

-Fortunately, eReserve Plus can aid in this process and make managing educational materials simpler for everyone involved.
+Fortunately, eReserve Plus can aid in this process and make discovering and managing educational materials simpler for everyone involved.
 By eliminating silos and putting all sorts of materials in into one automated workflow, eReserve Plus has emerged as the perfect solution for running a 21st-century library.